MinglangQiao/pytorch-rsdnet-sor/README.md

 | rsdnet-caffe  | 0.8250  | 0.0910  |  xx  |  xx  |  xx  |   xx  |
 | rsdnet-pytorch  | 0.8230  | [0.0610]() |  xx  |  xx  |  xx  |   xx  |

-\* Results are tested on a V100 GPU.
+\* Images are evaluated on a V100 GPU.
 As can be seen, the pytorch implementation has higher MAE and slightly lower SOR.

 ### [Inference time comparison]()
 | Model  | Time (s) |